 Amazon Synopsis

-A special thanks to Ellie Alexander for providing one winner with a print copy of A CUP OF HOLIDAY FEAR.
-Contest ends Sunday, October 20, 2019 at 11:59 pm PST and is limited to U.S. residents.
+A special thanks to Krista Davis for providing one winner with a print copy of THE DOG WHO KNEW TOO MUCH.
+Print limited to U.S. residents only.
+Contest ends Sunday, December 8, 2019 at 11:59 pm PST .
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1/2 teaspoon salt